 Why Underwriters Issue Denials: Mortgage Underwriting Process

-The underwriter does his or her own checks and balances: Mortgage underwriters role is to make sure everything in the loan application package is complete.
-The underwriter does a third party public records search through Core Logic, Data Verify, or Lexis Nexis.
-If a file is neat and complete, the mortgage underwriter will issue a conditional loan approval
+The mortgage underwriter checks the loan application to ensure it is complete.
+They perform a records search using services like Core Logic, Data Verify, or Lexis Nexis.
+If the application is organized and complete, the underwriter will issue a conditional loan approval.

 Conditional Loan Approval and Why Underwriters Issue Denials